xinruzhangstevens/551python/README.md

 * random position and random speed
 * delete pictures of enemies out of the screen

-Pirvate Ship
+Superheroes
 ---
-* prepare ship class
+* prepare hero class
-* draw private ship
+* draw superheroes
-* pirate ship cartoon effect realization (up and down)
-* Control the left and right movement of the ship
+* Control the left,right,up,down movement of the hero
-* ship’s boundary control
+* hero’s boundary control

 Launch Bullets
 ---